hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 }
 ```

+The `network_config` block supports:

+* `create_pod_range` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Whether to create a new range for pod IPs in this node pool.
+Defaults are provided for `pod_range` and `pod_ipv4_cidr_block` if they are not specified.

+* `pod_ipv4_cidr_block` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The IP address range for pod IPs in this node pool.
+Only applicable if createPodRange is true.
+Set to blank to have a range chosen with the default size.
+Set to /netmask (e.g. /14) to have a range chosen with a specific netmask.
+Set to a CIDR notation (e.g. 10.96.0.0/14) to pick a specific range to use.

+* `pod_range` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The ID of the secondary range for pod IPs.
+If `create_pod_range` is true, this ID is used for the new range.
+If `create_pod_range` is false, uses an existing secondary range with this ID.

 The `ephemeral_storage_config` block supports:

 * `local_ssd_count` (Required) - Number of local SSDs to use to back ephemeral storage.
 Uses NVMe interfaces.
 Each local SSD is 375 GB in size.
 If zero, it means to disable using local SSDs as ephemeral storage.